ab-vm/ab/README.rst

 =====
-Ab VM
+Ab VM: A WebAssembly Virtual Machine
 =====

 |Travis Build Status| |Appveyor Build Status|

-A WebAssembly Virtual Machine.
-Ab documentation is hosted at `Read the Docs`_.
+Documentation is hosted at `Read the Docs`_.

+For building instructions, see `Building Ab VM`_.

 Major Components
 ================